Interoperability is defined as...

 Joint Decision Model

 One of the difficulties facing responders is how to bring together the available information, reconcile potentially differing priorities and then make effective decisions together.
+The Joint Decision Model (JDM) was developed to resolve this issue.

 What is Joint Organisational Learning?